Healthedata1/smart-app-launch-viewer/spec/conformance/index.md

 ## Publishing a set of Capabilities

-A SMART on FHIR server can convey its capabilities to app developers by listing the capabilities it supports from the choices described below.
-These [Capability Sets](capability-sets/index.html) can then be determined from this list.

-These capabilities can be published out of band, or it can be conveyed as part of a server's FHIR `CapabilityStatement` using an extension on `CapabilityStatement.rest.security` (when using this specification with FHIR DSTU2, the `CapabilityStatement` is named `Conformance`).
+A SMART on FHIR server can convey its capabilities to app developers by listing a set of the capabilities described below.
+This can be published out of band, or it can be conveyed as part of a server's FHIR `CapabilityStatement` using an extension on `CapabilityStatement.rest.security` (when using this specification with FHIR DSTU2, the `CapabilityStatement` is named `Conformance`).
 For example, a server can publish its support for Core SMART on FHIR Support by including: [Core Capabilities](core-set/index.html)

 ## Specific Capabilities (by category)